Stasenko-Konstantin/fungsi/README.md

 # fungsi (is far from complete and blazingly fast 🚀)

 # DON'T CLONE THIS, IT DOESN'T WORK YET <br> AND IT WON'T BE ANYTIME SOON.
-#### !
+### !
 Its just my sandbox !

+---

-Inspired by Clojure, Haskell, Scala and Io.
+Inspired by Clojure, Haskell, Scala, Go and Io.

 - call-by-need
 - HOF
 - an ascetic prototype-based OO model
+- Rust interop
 - macros (?)

 ```smalltalk